nilin/radial-brake/index.md

 The procedure is related to [AdamP](https://arxiv.org/abs/2006.08217) (roughly `OUTWARD_SCALE_FACTOR = 0`) and [hyperball](https://arxiv.org/abs/2010.02916), roughly (`OUTWARD_SCALE_FACTOR = INWARD_SCALE_FACTOR = 0`).

 The left picture below shows the direct norm-rescale definition described above.
-The picture on the right shows first-order radial-component picture which was used in the experiments below.
-In the experiment this was followed by a correction to adjust for outward drift of tangential movement.
-I believe the simpler definition on the left captures the same behavior.
+The initial experiment used a decomposition of the gradient like in the picture on the right.
+This was followed by a correction to adjust for outward drift of tangential movement.
+I believe the simpler definition on the left captures essentially the same behavior, although there is a 2nd order difference between the 2.

 | Clean norm-rescale definition | First-order radial update view |
 | --- | --- |